PredictiveEcology/wbi_shiny/01-cloud-vm/README.md

 ssh $USER@$HOST
 ```

-Change to root user with `sudo -i` to continue with the installation.
+Change to the root user with `sudo -i` to continue with the installation.

 ## Adding SSH keys